 It’s no secret that many libraries are under budget and understaffed.
 In response, many acquisitions librarians use book reviews as an important part of their vetting process.
 Some of these reviewing services require a fee like Publisher’s Weekly Select and Kirkus but there are free sites like ForeWord Reviews and Midwest Book Reviews that are free to indies.

 ForeWord Reviews offers indie authors a place where they can submit their books for an honest and professional review.
-It’s consider a place where media professionals go to find the latest and greatest in indie publishing.
+It’s considered a place where media professionals go to find the latest and greatest in indie publishing.
 Did I mention it’s free?

 Midwest Book Reviews